lmartorella/pic-modbus/samples/README.md

 ### Input sink

-The inpuit sink let the pin values to be read.
-High-impedence level is not supported.
+The input sink let the pin values to be read.
+High-impedance level is not supported.

 In addition to the current pin values, the log of last unread change event of the level is returned, with the precision of the internal tick counter (<1 ms in the micro-bean).
 This allow more precision for switches will less polling requirement.
 Changes are internally polled, no interrupt line is used.